 If you’re planning a trip to Bologna, you may have heard of the city’s famous foods, but what exactly is Bologna, Italy known for?
-We’ll show you what to see in Bologna, what it’s known for and why it’s worth visiting this bustling city!
+How did it attract 2.5 million visitors every year?
+We’ll show you what to see in Bologna, what it’s known for, and why it’s worth visiting this bustling city!

 Bologna is famous for its porticos (corridors), which help the city expand.
-The world’s oldest university is located there, dating back to 1088.
-Bologna’s cuisine, food markets and historic center are famous throughout Italy.
+The world’s oldest university, dating back to 1088, is there.
+Bologna’s cuisine, food markets, and historic center are famous throughout Italy.

 Bologna is a very multicultural city.
-In this article, we go over every aspect of Bologna, Italy including where to eat and shop, which attractions are must-sees and about the oldest university.
+This article covers every aspect of Bologna, Italy, including where to eat and shop, which attractions are must-sees, and about the oldest university.

 Bologna’s Nicknames

 Bologna has a long history and thus has a lot to offer.
 The oldest university in the world is located in this city, and as the university expanded over time, the city’s architecture changed.
-To ensure that the institution could expand, several distinctive structures, including the well-known porticos, were built.
+Several distinctive structures, including the well-known porticos, were built to ensure that the institution could expand.

-Bologna has various nicknames that the locals frequently use because of its distinctive growth and architecture as well as the well-known cuisine produced in the area.
+Bologna has various nicknames that the locals frequently use because of its distinctive growth and architecture and the well-known cuisine produced in the area.
 These abbreviations best describe the city.
-Bologna is commonly known as;
+Bologna is commonly known as:

 La Rossa (The Red)